mn-ahmed/forge.api.postman/README.md

 Choose 'Download from link', and copy the URL below, then hit the 'Import' button. https://www.getpostman.com/collections/14e42c06b5f44aa2f88f

-You should get something like this:
+You should get something like this:<br />
 ![](images/collection-v1.png)

 Note: This collection is setup to use 'Postman JetPacks' if you got a license, but you can use that collection without JetPacks too.
 To